yarelm/blog/content/post/ai-first-engineering-culture.md

 1. Find skeptical engineers who've become passionate AI adopters—people respected by their peers.
 Let them lead this effort while you sponsor and support them.

 2. Talk to team leads to give engineers time to learn and experiment.
 AI-assisted coding is not vibe-coding—it's a skill that takes time to develop.
-Expect a productivity plateau before you see the gains.
+Expect an initial dip in productivity before you see the gains.

 3. Develop healthy skepticism yourself.
 When someone shows you a sexy demo built using AI in a few hours, dig deeper—ask the skeptics what's rotting under the hood.